Montoya/gas-fee-snap/README.md

 [0] Local: http://localhost:3000
 ```

-Your default browser should open and navigate to this address, but if not, open Google Chrome or Firefox and navigate to localhost:3000.
+Your default browser should open and navigate to this address, but if not, open Google Chrome or Firefox (with MetaMask Flask installed) and navigate to `localhost:3000`.
 You will see a page like the following:

 <img src="tutorial-assets/tutorial-test-dapp.png" width="346" height="221" alt="Test Dapp">